This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 The Maker is the newest Cricut, and it is also the best Cricut Machine.
 It has the greatest cutting capacity, with 10x more cutting force compared to the Air 2.
 This machine has an adaptive tool system controlled masterfully by intelligent technology.

-Here are the NEW Cricut Maker features that make it different from the Air 2:
+Here are the Cricut Maker features that make it different from the Air 2:

-Here are the differences between the Explore Air 2 & Explore Air:
+Here are the differences between the Explore Air 2 & original Explore Air:

 Both the Air & Air 2 have a dual carriage, enabling you to cut and write without changing any tools.
 Both machines are compatible with the fine point and deep cut blades.